Wal-Mart pays some board members more on bribery probe work

 The letters were dated April 22, which coincided with the anniversary of the publication of the New York Times report.
 The story was published online on April 21, 2012, and appeared in the April 22, 2012, print edition of the newspaper.

-Reporting by Jessica Wohl in Chicago; editing by Gary Hill and Matthew Lewis
+Reporting by Jessica Wohl in Chicago; Additional reporting by Liana B. Baker in New York; Editing by Gary Hill, Matthew Lewis and Chris Gallagher